jottenlips/django-graphene-dataloaders/README.md

-# Django GraphQL API with dataloaders ⚡️
+# Django Polls with GraphQL and Dataloaders 📊

 This is a Django GraphQL App based on the Django Polls tutorial.
 I made this to experiment 🧪 with dataloaders and the relay pattern.